-Specific provision may be necessary for students who have disclosed a condition for formal examinations.
-A list of arrangements that can be made is online; if an arrangement is requested that does not appear on this list then Student Services Development (Specialist Processes) should, in consultation with the School Examinations Officer, consider whether it is appropriate and if so should request that Student Services Development (Academic Processes) add the arrangement to this document.
+Specific provision may be necessary for students who have disclosed a disability for formal examinations.
+A list of arrangements that can be made is online; if an arrangement is requested that does not appear on this list then Student Services - Specialist Processes Accessibility (Academic and Disability Support) should, in consultation with the School Examinations Officer, consider whether it is appropriate and if so should request that Student Services Development (Academic Processes) add the arrangement to this document.

-Students who are registered as dyslexic with the university are offered to opportunity to attach a sticker identifying themselves as dyslexic to their examination papers.
-Guidelines for marking the examination papers of dyslexic students are available at: http://www.nottingham.ac.uk/studentservices/supportforyourstudies/academicsupport/index.aspx
+Students who have provided evidence to the University of a Specific Learning Difference such as dyslexia, dyspraxia or AD(H)D are offered the opportunity to attach a sticker to their examination papers which alerts the marker to the need to make reasonable adjustments.
+Guidelines for marking the examination papers of these students are available at: http://www.nottingham.ac.uk/studentservices/supportforyourstudies/academicsupport/index.aspx

 (b) Coursework and other Assessments